sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "And he began to believe, Y/N, that if such a thing *were* truth, that anything he did no longer mattered; that if his actions no longer mattered, he could do whatever he pleased without consequences; that if he could do whatever he pleased without consequences, he was breaking free of this 'predetermined control' he saw as reality."

-"He quickly grew out of control, after that," Seam finished sadly.
+"I tried my best to talk sense back into him, but... he quickly grew out of control, after that," Seam finished sadly.
 "He became violent, and dangerous, and he unleashed his full magical capability.
 In the end... as his friend, the Four Kings and I were forced to incapacitate him, and lock him away until the end of his days in a special cell, deep beneath Card Castle.
 Jevil, as I knew him, was... no more."

 Your mind boggled as you processed the words of the former Court Magician.
 And you weren't entirely sure how to respond either.
 After all, you already *knew* that Deltarune was a video game, at least where you came from.
 Plus, you had grown adjusted to the weird 'dialogue box' that was a regular vision at this point.

 But, you were already aware of the nature of 'video games' and video game mechanics before you were dropped into this world, which made your current lived experience much easier to swallow.
-Perhaps, to someone like Jevil who would have had no idea of this sort of thing, the revelation of a world that was pre-programmed might be like... a sort of cosmic horror, you realised.
-You remembered a social media post about an ant being given the intelligence, comprehension of a human, briefly, before having it stripped away.
+Perhaps, to someone like Jevil who would have had no idea of this sort of thing, living in this pseudo-medieval realm, the revelation of a world that was pre-programmed might be like... a sort of cosmic horror, you realised.
+You remembered a social media post about an ant being given the intelligence, comprehension of a human, briefly, before having it stripped away, unable to communicate or understand what it just saw.
 Jevil getting perhaps a glimpse of just how this world was made, built, powered... the revelation that 'before' he was simply a set of sprites, AI code and some written dialogue - a puppet in a play...

 Okay, maybe you could see how he had gone 'mad'.
 "Holy fuck..." you breathed.

 Where does that leave you, though?
 In a sense Jevil was *right*, and you had been seeing the same things he supposedly claimed to see.
+(Was that because you already knew?
+Or because it was *his* body you were in?)
 You couldn't just *say* that, though - one, you'd be locked up even *without* the Kings; two, you didn't want to be responsible for others losing their sanity.

 You would keep this knowledge to yourself.